Becoming A Volunteer

 Volunteer Information for College Students

 College students can explore career possibilities by volunteering with the St. John Auxiliary where you’ll learn by serving.
 Complete 100 hours of service to receive verification of hours or references.
-Volunteering in a hospital setting involves purchase of a uniform, orientation attendance, background screening, reference check, proof of current immunizations and TB testing, all of which are done to insure the very best care for our patients.
+Volunteering in a hospital setting involves purchase of a uniform, orientation attendance, background screening, reference check, proof of current immunizations and TB testing, all of which are done to ensure the very best care for our patients.

 Volunteering is one of the best experiences you’ll ever have.
 The descriptions below represent volunteer opportunities in more than 40 different departments.
 Discover one that’s right for you.